-No specific research - measure still being defined by Ofwat.
+• No specific research - measure still being defined by Ofwat.

-Rationale for incentive type: ODI type prescribed by Ofwat as this is a common measure.
+Rationale for incentive type: As evidenced by customer research, and ODI type prescribed by Ofwat as this is a common measure.

 This is illustrative only as D-MeX is not a PC in the traditional sense.